-A fruit that I have inherited genetically.
+Mango is a fruit that I have inherited genetically.
 Until my fathers generation, our family had strived on in-season mangoes, because we had huge population of mango plantation in our village.
 And even today, my father relishes one at 80; and am only 48.
 There is inseparable love, genetically 🙂

 Problem – culturally, we have it with food or post food, in which case, it mostly works as desert.
 All the vitamins it gives are consumed via our Indian diet anyway, and we wont starve out on them without a mango.
-Therefore, when we have a mango in fed state, say without the need of vitamins; it only works as sugar.
+Therefore, when we have a mango in fed state, say without the need of vitamins; it only works as sugar and get stored as fat.

 Just like I had explained on sugarcane juice & watermelon; a mango is a fantastic fruit if absorbed in hunger state.
 Just by itself.
 The 100/150 or so calories that it possess will be put to use immediately by our metabolic machinery.
 Its nutrition value also stays intact if taken in hunger state as compare to fed state.

 Therefore we should treat it as a meal.
-It could be breakfast or evening snack (after 3 hours so post meal).
+It could be breakfast or evening snack (after 3 hours post meal).
 This way we can relish the taste, its sweetness, and squeeze out max nutrients from the delicious fruit.

 Also, remember, fruit sugar is different from processed sugar because it’s balanced out by fiber and a host of nutrients for the body.